FREQUENTLY ASKED QUESTIONS ABOUT OUR AMANITA MUSCARIA

-These mushrooms are widely photographed, appear in many fairy tale images, and have been linked to stories of Santa Clause and Alice in Wonderland.
+These mushrooms are widely photographed, appear in many fairy tale images, and have been linked to stories of Santa Claus and Alice in Wonderland.
 Please ensure you know what you are buying before you purchase.
 You can learn more about Amanita Muscaria on Wikkipedia.

 We carefully dry them at 115 degrees F in a stainless steel dehydrator, working to preserve the color and beauty of these iconic mushrooms to the greatest degree possible.
+Correctly processing and drying these mushrooms better preserves their color and properties whereas drying these beautiful mushrooms too hot or too quickly results in lower quality dried caps.

 The white spots are actual remnants of a veil that covers the young mushrooms.
 As they break through the veil, parts of it stick to the cap of the amanitas, These dots can actually be washed off, so if a mushroom was out in some rain or needed a little more cleaning, there might be fewer dots.
 Also, sun, rain and shade can bleach or change the color of Amanita Muscaria, so it’s not uncommon that they are pink, red, orange or yellow toned.